denali-js/core/guides/overview/introduction.md

 --------------
 [1] If you choose an ORM that doesn't have out of the box support, you will need to write an adapter for it.
-But fear not, adapters are simple - only 4 methods to implement!
-Check out the [adapter docs](latest/guides/data/orm-adapters) for details.
+But fear not, adapters are simple, to get started, check out the [adapter docs](latest/guides/data/orm-adapters) for details.